keijokorhonen/helsinki-city-bike-data-analysis/docs/index.md

 </div>
 (For every day of the week and time of day...)

-We can predict how many rides are taken to Vuosaari to each other district.
+We can predict how many rides are taken to Vuosaari from each other district.
 <div style="text-align: center;">
 <iframe src="Vuosaari_incoming.html"
     sandbox="allow-same-origin allow-scripts"